North Korea, master of chaos, stokes new Asian crisis

 For a country that thrives on sowing confusion, North Korea has had an unusually productive week.

-In little more than 24 hours this week, it successfully fired four missiles, triggered a diplomatic hostage standoff with Malaysia, complete with hurried document-burning in Pyongyang, and pushed Seoul and Beijing into new hostilities over the installation of U.S. anti-missile technology.
+In little more than 24 hours this week, it successfully fired four missiles, triggered a diplomatic hostage standoff with Malaysia, complete with hurried document burning in Pyongyang, and pushed Seoul and Beijing into new hostilities over the installation of U.S. anti-missile technology.

 The mess of angry recriminations has pushed “the most complicated geopolitical quagmire in the world” into dangerous territory, China’s state-run Xinhua news agency warned on Tuesday afternoon.
 “The exacerbation of rivalry is pricking up the spectre of warfare,” Xinhua said.